zendesk/zcli/docs/themes.md

 OPTIONS
-  --themeId               The id of the theme to update --replaceSettings       Whether or not to replace the current theme settings
+  --themeId               The id of the theme to update --replaceSettings       [default: false] Whether or not to replace the current theme settings

 EXAMPLES
   $ zcli themes:update ./copenhagen_theme --themeId=123456789100